youcef889/youtube/README.md

 - Progress bars to monitor the download process.
 - Download videos as a zip file.
 ## New Features Added:
-  -Audio Only Option:
+  -Audio Only Option.
-  -Improved Error Handling:
+  -Improved Error Handling.
-  -Download Statistics:
+  -Download Statistics.

 ## Getting Started